Living among the dead: Gaza families seek shelter in cemetery

 Children were running in little groups between the rows of graves.
 One girl in a pink tracksuit sat on one of them picking small pink flowers and carefully filling an empty tin can with them.

-"I see the children, our children, playing among and above the graves," said Amer.
+“I see the children, our children, playing among and above the graves,” said Mr Amer.

 “This has become our life, all about death.
 Even while walking now, we see death in front of our eyes every second.”